Article by Octavius Black, Co-founder and Exec Chair MindGym. This article originally appeared in People Management, February 2026.

 The second fallacy is almost as pervasive: mistaking process for progress.

 He goes on, “Every problem in the lawyerly society is worse in the UK... the Leeds tram network [was] first legislated in 1993, [but] mass transit might not come to West Yorkshire until the late 2030s.”
-During this time, China has built over a thousand power stations and hundreds of thousands of bridges.
+During this time China has built over a thousand power stations and hundreds of thousands of bridges.

-Performative vs profit
+Performative over profit

-Passion vs proven
+Passion over proven

 Wake-up call